mikekolling1966/cr_powerbi/README.md

    - Power Platform Admin Centre → Environments → select env → Settings → Application Users → New
    - Search for App ID `28d48667-10ad-4563-93c3-499438dafbab` → assign System Administrator role
 4. Schedule the new notebook
-5. New environment rows appear automatically in the table and Power BI slicer
+5. New environment rows appear automatically in the table and report slicer

 ---